 These Middle East shopping trends come from findings in the iVend Retail 2019 Global Shopper Survey.
-The fourth annual report is based on a survey of 2,750 shoppers in 11 countries around the world, which measured their attitudes and behaviors related to retail purchase decisions, along with global shopping trends.
+The fourth annual report is based on a survey of 2,750 shoppers in 11 countries around the world, which measured their attitudes and behaviours related to retail purchase decisions, along with global shopping trends.

 In the Middle East, even when shoppers plan to purchase from a brick-and-mortar store, they first research online, or buy online and then pick up the item in the store.
-Below we’ve summarized other important Middle East shopping trends that emerged from the data in this region.
+Below we’ve summarised other important Middle East shopping trends that emerged from the data in this region.